syncfusion-content/javascript-docs/js/DateTimePicker/Overview.md

 api: /api/js/ejdatetimepicker
 ---

-# Overview in Essential JavaScript DateTimePicker
+# Overview in JavaScript DateTimePicker

 The **Essential JavaScript DateTimePicker** control is used to input the date and time with a specific format.
 The **DateTimePicker** control combines the **DatePicker** and **TimePicker** controls so that users can select the date and time with their desired format.